Murder of Chester Poage: Murder

-Poage was forced into his own vehicle, and was driven approximately seven miles to Higgins Gulch, a remote wooded area in the Black Hills.
+Poage was forced into his own vehicle and was driven approximately seven miles to Higgins Gulch, a remote wooded area in the Black Hills.
 He was ordered out of the vehicle and pushed into thick snow.
 He was stripped naked, apart from his undershirt, shoes, and socks.
 Poage was then escorted downhill toward a small icy creek.
 During the walk, he was beaten repeatedly until he was forced to lie down in the creek, where he was attacked again.
 As Poage lay in the creek, he was stabbed in the neck by Page with a knife.
 The three men then decided it was time to kill him.
 Poage requested to be let into his vehicle so he could warm himself up.
 He said he preferred to bleed to death in the warmth, rather than freezing to death in the cold.
 Piper agreed to the request if he washed blood off his body first.
 As Poage washed himself, Piper changed his mind, and Poage was violently dragged back into the creek by the three men as they attempted to drown him.
 Poage was then finally killed by having rocks thrown at his head.
 Page later stated that he and Hoadley ended Poage's life by dropping several large rocks on his head.
 Piper's brief contends that he did not take part in the drowning attempt or stabbings.
 Piper argues that he had returned to Poage's vehicle as he was being killed.
-According to Piper, Hoadley was the one that threw the final rock which killed Poage, but at that point in time, Piper was not there to personally witness the murder.
-However, Piper allegedly admitted standing on Poage's neck to assist Hoadley in drowning him, and then reportedly stabbed Poage twice.
+According to Piper, Hoadley was the one who threw the final rock that killed Poage, but at that point in time, Piper was not there to personally witness the murder.
+However, Piper allegedly admitted standing on Poage's neck to assist Hoadley in drowning him and then reportedly stabbed Poage twice.
 Both Page and Hoadley admitted that they both dropped heavy rocks on Poage's head, actions which they believe are what finally killed him.
 Hours after the beatings first began, Poage was left for dead in the creek in the early hours of March 13.
-The men killed him because they did not want a witness to the robbery of his home.